-Mouthwash promises to prevent cavities, whiten your teeth, kill germs that cause plaque and gingivitis, prevent tartar buildup, calm down sensitive teeth and gums, and/or freshen your breath.
+Mouthwash promises to prevent cavities, whiten your teeth, kill germs that cause plaque and gingivitis, prevent tartar buildup, calm down sensitive teeth and gums, and freshen your breath.

-And for the most part, mouthwash does deliver on these promises.
-But – unless your dentist advises you to use a rinse - you don’t have to swish with mouthwash to have a healthy mouth.
+For the most part, mouthwash does deliver on these promises.
+But unless your dentist advises you to use it, rinsing with mouthwash isn’t necessary for good oral health.
+In fact, you don’t even need to use toothpaste to keep your mouth clean.

-In fact, if you do find that you are relying on mouthwash (or any breath-freshening product) consistently to try and beat back bad breath, it’s time to go to the dentist and have a checkup.
-Popping a mint before a meeting is one thing, going through a tin of Altoids daily indicates that you have a problem.
+If you’re constantly relying on mouthwash or breath-fresheners to beat bad breath, it’s time to go to the dentist and have a checkup.
+Popping a mint before a meeting is one thing, but going through a tin of Altoids daily indicates that you have a problem.

-Persistent bad breath usually involves oral bacteria.
-It’s estimated that about 25 percent of people worldwide have chronically foul breath.
-Gas-emitting bacteria on the tongue and below the gum line cause constant bad breath, as can tooth decay and gum infections
+Persistent bad breath usually involves oral bacteria, and it’s estimated that about 25 percent of people worldwide have chronically foul breath.
+Gas-emitting bacteria on the tongue and below the gum line cause constant bad breath, as can tooth decay and gum infections.

 There are millions of bacteria living in every person’s mouth.
-Some are good, helping to maintain the health of your mouth.
-Other types of bacteria cause tooth decay and gum disease which result in foul breath (among other problems).
+Some are good, helping to maintain the health of your mouth, and other types of bacteria cause tooth decay and gum disease, which result in foul breath, among other problems.